Philadelphia Short-Term Disability Lawyer for Medical Professionals

 Depending on the terms of your policy, Short-Term Disability typically provides coverage for three to six months and will pay anywhere from 60% to 80% of your pre-disability salary or earnings.
 Most disabling injuries and illnesses will be covered, with some exceptions, which will be outlined in either your Short-Term Disability or Individual Disability Insurance policies.
 Common exceptions are intentionally self-inflicted injuries or conditions (such as a suicide attempt) or commission of a crime.

 Short-term disability insurance companies often disqualify people with pre-existing conditions from obtaining coverage or receiving benefits related to their condition.
 This may include cancer, heart disease, diabetes, and neurological disorders.
 You may also have a longer waiting period to receive benefits, perhaps a year or more.
-A Philadelphia short-term disability lawyer can help you review your policy and advise you as to whether your disability will be covered.
+A Philadelphia short-term disability law firm can help you review your policy and advise you as to whether your disability will be covered.